rokath/trice/docs/TriceVsPrintfSimilaritiesAndDifferences.md

 ##  1. <a name='Printf-likefunctions'></a>Printf-like functions

  ...have a lot of things to do: Copy format string from FLASH memory into a RAM buffer and parse it for format specifiers.
 Also parse the variadic parameter list and convert each parameter according to its format specifier into a character sequences, what includes several divisions - costly function calls.
 Concatenate the parts to a new string and deliver it to the output, what often means copying again.
-A full featured printf library consumes plenty space and time and many open source projects try to make it better in this or that way.
+A full-featured printf library consumes plenty space and time and many open source projects try to make it better in this or that way.
 Never ever call a printf-like function in time critical code, like an interrupt - it would crash your target in most cases.

 ##  2. <a name='TriceIDs'></a>*Trice* IDs